Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

-Other simulation frameworks explore multi-layered or regionally coordinated planning.
-Dijkstra et al.\ \cite{dijkstra2023dynamic} develop a multi-level simulation-optimization model for dynamically redistributing COVID-19 patients across hospitals.
-They combine infinite-server queues with stochastic programming to balance regional surpluses and shortages.
-These methods, however, require centralized coordination mechanisms and real-time control over patient transfers, which are not available in our NICU setting and therefore fall outside the scope of this study.
+Other simulation frameworks address multi-layered or regionally coordinated planning.
+Dijkstra et al.\ \cite{dijkstra2023dynamic} develop a multi-level simulation-optimization model to redistribute COVID-19 patients across hospitals, combining infinite-server queues with stochastic programming to balance regional surpluses and shortages.
+However, these approaches require centralized coordination and real-time transfer control, which are not available in our NICU setting and fall outside this study's scope.